 The standard mixture of 2 parts plaster of Paris to 2 parts water result in chalk material that is very similar to sidewalk chalk available at the store after only one day of drying time.
 Adding flour to the mixtures initially resulted in very soft chalk, which was too soft to use as normal sidewalk chalk.
 The small particle size of the fine flour created a problem for the plaster of Paris.
 Gypsum gains strength through a chemical reaction.
 When the flour is introduced, the same chemical reactions occurred, however, a bonding structure was not formed between the flour and the plaster.
 This resulted initially in a softer chalk that has less strength.
 After allowing the chalk with more flower to harden several more days the mixture gained more strength.
 Once the mixtures with flower added had time to set, they resulted in very nice, soft chalk that is strong enough to draw on the sidewalk.
 How did your homemade chalk mixture turn out?

 An interesting note about natural gypsum.
 In its natural form, gypsum is the only known solid material that actually releases water when heated up.
 This can be very useful when used as a building material.
-This is one of the reasons that gypsum is used to make dry wall.
+This is one of the reasons that gypsum is used to make dry wall for construction.
 The release of water is somewhat helpful since it can provide some built-in fire protection.